If you’ve heard about Tadalafil but you’re looking for some deeper information about it, you’re in the right place.

 In general, Tadalafil is a very safe and reliable treatment and doesn’t require you to make sweeping changes to your daily routine.
 Just be aware of these basic precautions, inform your doctor of all your medical history, and ensure you follow all the instructions with the medicine.

 Tadalafil is the generic non-branded name for the popular drug Cialis (also known as Adcirca when prescribed to treat high blood pressure).
 It is named because tadalafil is the active ingredient in Cialis.
 When the patent on Cialis expired, it became possible for other pharmaceutical manufacturers to produce the same treatment but at a lower cost.

 Click here to find out more about what Cialis is.

 Why you need a prescription for Tadalafil

 Tadalafil may be very safe overall, but it isn’t suitable for everyone — most notably, those with histories of heart conditions.
 If your heart has suffered significant damage, the stresses of using Tadalafil would likely cause major issues.
 This is why it isn’t available as an over-the-counter option.

 Fortunately, to be prescribed Tadalafil online, it won’t take very long to get through the consultation process and confirm that you’re eligible to use Tadalafil.
 All you need to do is tell us about your relevant medical history and any other medications you’re taking, and we can establish whether this drug is appropriate.
-If it is, you can go ahead and buy Tadalafil tablets directly from us.
+If it is, you can go ahead and buy Tadalafil online directly from us.

 Not always.
 Erectile dysfunction treatment is only available through the NHS if you meet very specific criteria.
 This limits assistance to those who have major life-altering conditions such as diabetes, Parkinson’s disease, prostate cancer, or Huntington’s disease.